AwarePL/showcase25-ui/README.md

 #### **GitHub Actions Workflow**
 - **File**: `.github/workflows/cypress.yml`
 - This workflow runs Cypress tests on `push`, `pull_request`, and `workflow_dispatch` events.
 It uses **parallel execution** with a matrix strategy to run tests faster and records the results to **Cypress Cloud**.

 ---

+## 📊 Test Analytics with TestBeats

+This project is integrated with [TestBeats](https://testbeats.com/) to provide analytics and historical data for our test runs.
+This helps us track test suite health, identify flaky tests, and monitor performance over time.

+### How It Works

+1.  **Report Generation**: After each test run, Cypress is configured to generate standardized report files in the JUnit XML format.
+These are stored in the `cypress/reports/junit/` directory.
+2.  **Configuration**: The `testbeats.config.js` file in the root of the project tells the uploader where to find these report files.
+3.  **CI/CD Upload**: In our GitHub Actions workflow (`.github/workflows/cypress.yml`), a dedicated step uses the official `test-results-reporter/publish@v1` action to send these reports to the TestBeats dashboard.
+4.  **Authentication**: The upload process is authenticated using a `TESTBEATS_API_KEY`, which is stored as a secure secret in the GitHub repository.

+You can view the detailed test run history and analytics by logging into our project's TestBeats dashboard.

+---